-- Article 43 (1) A child, mother, or the mother's current or previous spouse may file an action to establish paternity pursuant to the provisions of Article 773 of the Civil Code. - (2) In an action as referred to in the preceding paragraph that a person set forth in one of the following items files, the person specified in that item is to be named as the defendant; after the person in question has died, the public prosecutor is to be named as the defendant: - (i) the child or mother: the mother's current spouse and previous spouse (or, after one of them has died, the other one); - (ii) the mother's current spouse: the mother's previous spouse; or - (iii) the mother's previous spouse: the mother's current spouse. - (3) The provisions of Article 26 apply mutatis mutandis if a person specified in one of the items of the preceding paragraph is named as a defendant pursuant to the provisions of the preceding paragraph and then dies.
+Article 45 (1) A child, mother, or the mother's spouse from an earlier or later marriage may file an action to establish paternity pursuant to the provisions of Article 773 of the Civil Code.

+- (2) In an action as referred to in the preceding paragraph that a person set forth in one of the following items files, the person specified in that item is to be named as the defendant; after the person in question has died, the public prosecutor is to be named as the defendant: - (i) the child or mother: the mother's spouses from an earlier and later marriage (or, after one of them has died, the other one); - (ii) the mother's spouse from an earlier marriage: the mother's spouse from a later marriage; or - (iii) the mother's spouse from a later marriage: the mother's spouse from an earlier marriage. - (3) The provisions of Article 26 apply mutatis mutandis if a person specified in one of the items of the preceding paragraph is named as a defendant pursuant to the provisions of the preceding paragraph and then dies.